The last two weeks in Azure

 Azure Linux has been around for a while (originally CBL-Mariner), focused on being a lightweight, hardened OS for containers.
 Version 4.0 introduces a split:

-• Azure Container Linux (GA) — based on the immutable Flatcar project, specifically for container hosts.
+• Azure Container Linux (GA): based on the immutable Flatcar project, specifically for container hosts.

-So the “lightweight container OS” mission moves to Azure Container Linux, and Azure Linux becomes a more general-purpose option you can run as your VM OS.
+So the lightweight container OS mission moves to Azure Container Linux, and Azure Linux becomes a more general-purpose option you can run as your VM OS.

 Final thoughts

-The two rule impact analyzers.
-AVNM (CW20) for security admin rules and Network Watcher (CW21) for NSGs together cover the whole filtering funnel.
-“Simulate before you apply” should become the default habit for any network rule change.
+The two rule impact analyzers (AVNM for security admin rules, Network Watcher for NSGs) together cover the whole filtering funnel.
+Simulate before you apply should be the default habit for any network rule change.

 Sources